Decline and fall of Pedro II of Brazil: The last year

 The reforms proposed by the government alarmed republican and seditious factions in the military corps.
 The republicans saw that Ouro Preto's plans would undercut support for their own aims, and were emboldened to further action.
 The reorganization of the National Guard was begun by the cabinet in August 1889, and the creation of a rival militia caused the dissidents among the officer corps to consider desperate steps.
 For both groups, republicans and military, it had become a case of "now or never".
 Although there was no desire in Brazil among the majority of the population to change the form of government, republicans began pressuring the rebellious faction to overthrow the monarchy.

 On 9 November 1889, a large number of officers gathered in the Military Club and decided to stage a coup d'état aimed at the overthrow of the monarchy.
-Two days later in the house of Rui Barbosa a plan to execute the coup was drawn up by officers who included Benjamin Constant and Marshal Deodoro da Fonseca, plus two civilians: Quintino Bocaiúva and Aristides Lobo.
+Two days later in the house of Rui Barbosa a plan to execute the coup was drawn up by officers who included Benjamin Constant and Marshal Deodoro da Fonseca, plus two civilians: Quintino Bocaiuva and Aristides Lobo.
 It was the only significant meeting in which civilian republicans participated, as Deodoro wished to exclude them from what he considered to be a strictly military matter.
 Deodoro still hesitated: "I wanted to follow the Emperor's coffin, who is old and whom I deeply respect."
 But he eventually yielded to pressure: "He [Benjamin Constant] wants it thus, let us make the Republic.
 Benjamin and I will take care of the military action; Mr. Quintino and his friends will organize everything else."